 What Is an Options Chain?

-Option chains are basically charts that list different options and the information that differentiates them.
-The options chain can vary, depending on who is providing it, but some of the terms can include:
+An options chain is a table displaying different options, along with key data points.
+The options chain can vary depending on who is providing it, but some of the terms can include:

 • the strike price